okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/hook-best-practices/index.md

 ## Troubleshoot your Hook implementations

-Developers and administrators can preview sample Okta calls and responses from your external service for certain Inline Hooks and Event Hooks, as well as review the Admin Console System Log to troubleshoot your implementations, in addition to your external service's logging features.
+Developers and administrators can preview sample Okta calls and responses from your external service for all Event Hooks and certain Inline Hooks (SAML and Registration), as well as review the Admin Console System Log to troubleshoot your implementations, in addition to your external service's logging features.
 See [Troubleshooting hook implementations](/docs/guides/common-hook-set-up-steps/nodejs/troubleshooting/) for further information.

 See also the following guides for sample Okta Hook implementations: